 Vitamin C is an important cofactor in

-Studies suggest that high dose of Vitamin C (1-3g) can reduce duration and symptoms of common cold.
-Also, studies suggest that administration of Ascorbic Acid in rhinitis stimulates our immune system to synthesize immunoglobulins to attack infections.
+High doses of Vitamin C (1-3g) can reduce duration and symptoms of common cold.
+Studies suggest that administration of Ascorbic Acid in rhinitis stimulates our immune system to synthesize immunoglobulins to attack infections.

 Ascorbic Acid has shown to be effective in reducing cognitive functions decline which occurs in Alzheimer disease.

 Also, some studies show that administration of Ascorbic Acid with anti-pscychotic drugs is beneficial in reducing free radicles which cause brain damage leading to schizophrenia.

 - Studies show that Ascorbic Acid facilitates the conversion of cholesterol into bile acids and hence lowers blood cholesterol levels.

 - Ascorbic acid prevents LDL oxidation through its antioxidant effect.